-Time to Complete Tasks

-Providers' verbalizations

-Providers reported workload level
+Number of tasks successfully completed without assistance Time to Complete Tasks Types of Errors Path deviations Providers' verbalizations Providers reported workload level

+Provider's satisfaction rating of the system

 All participant data was de-identified to eliminate correspondence made between participant identity and the data collected.
 Following the conclusion of the testing, participants were asked to complete post-test questionnaires.
 Various recommended metrics, in accordance with the examples set forth in the NIST Guide to the Process Approach for Improving the Usability of Electronic Health Records, were used to evaluate the usability of the EHR.
 Following is a summary of the performance and rating data collected on the usability of the CDS/CIR/Problem List capabilities of the tVistA EHR.